-The current state of texting in 2021
+The current state of texting

 While this article is labeled as a versus comparison between RCS, SMS, and iMessage, declaring one the sole winner over the others doesn't really make sense.
 All three platforms have their fair share of pros and cons, and that's ultimately the main takeaway.

 It's difficult to say if RCS will ever replace SMS completely, but there's a lot to like even in its current state.
-It has a generous feature-set, the addition of end-to-end encryption is a huge boon for security, and Google's Messages app has made it substantially easier to use RCS than it was a few short years ago.
+It has a generous feature set, the addition of end-to-end encryption is a huge boon for security, and Google's Messages app has made it substantially easier to use RCS than it was a few short years ago.

-But so long as RCS isn't supported on iOS and accessing it on Android still requires work from the user, SMS will continue to be the fallback for non-RCS and iMessage conversations.
+So long as RCS isn't supported on iOS and accessing it on Android still requires work from the user, SMS will continue to be the fallback for non-RCS and iMessage conversations.
 It may lack features and security, but being able to send a message to a phone number and know it'll be delivered remains its pièce de résistance.